-The Tox21 toolbox contains useful tools for accessing and visualizing the Tox21 quantitative high throughput screening (qHTS) 10K library data, as well as integrating with other publicly available data.
+The Tox21 toolbox contains useful tools for data analysis.
+You can use these tools to access and visualize the Tox21 quantitative high-throughput screening (qHTS) 10K library data, as well as to integrate with other publicly available data.

-- BMDExpress 2: A tool for performing genomic dose response analysis with the goal of identify gene set/pathway-level potency estimates.
+- BMDExpress 2: Use this tool to perform genomic dose response analysis with the goal of identifying gene set/pathway-level potency estimates.

-- Tox21 Curve Browser—beta version: Visualize the concentration-response curves of one or many compounds of interest with the ability to superimpose assay results per compound for easy comparison.
+- Tox21 Curve Browser—beta version: Use this tool to visualize the concentration-response curves of one or many compounds of interest with the ability to superimpose assay results per compound for easy comparison.

-- Tox21 Activity Profiler—beta version: Prioritize compounds through compound structure and/or Tox21 qHTS data activity clustering visualization.
+- Tox21 Activity Profiler—beta version: Use this tool to prioritize compounds through compound structure and/or Tox21 qHTS data activity clustering visualization.
 Plots and data are available for download.

-- Tox21 Enricher—beta version: Load a set of compounds and find any enriched toxicological characteristics in the set of uploaded compounds from many biological data sources such as DrugMatrix®, PubChem, Comparative Toxicogenomics Database, and Leadscope.
+- Tox21 Enricher—beta version: Use this tool to load a set of compounds and find any enriched toxicological characteristics in the set of uploaded compounds from many biological data sources such as DrugMatrix®, PubChem, Comparative Toxicogenomics Database, and Leadscope.

-- Tox21 IVIVE Dose Equivalent—beta version: Provides dose estimates for the likelihood of in vivo human biological interactions using Tox21 data and high-throughput toxicokinetics modeling.
+- Tox21 IVIVE Dose Equivalent—beta version: Use this tool to provide dose estimates for the likelihood of in vivo human biological interactions using Tox21 data and high-throughput toxicokinetics modeling.

-PubChem allows access to large-scale screening data (including but not limited to Tox21 qHTS data), along with the medicinal chemistry and informatics necessary to identify chemical probes to study the functions of genes, cells, and biochemical pathways.
+- PubChem: Access to large-scale screening data (including, but not limited to, Tox21 qHTS data).
+Also gives access to the medicinal chemistry and informatics necessary to identify chemical probes to study the functions of genes, cells, and biochemical pathways.
 PubChem is organized as three linked databases within the NCBI's Entrez information retrieval system.
 These databases are PubChem Substance, PubChem Compound, and PubChem BioAssay.